gthvn1/ocaml-http-server/Readme.md

 For now, our OCaml server can serve a basic *index.html* page and handle a simple transformation of input text using ROT13 🙂...
 Everything is wired up — now it's just a matter of improving and expanding it!

+Next steps: we'll follow the [Crafting Interpreters](https://craftinginterpreters.com/) book to parse and evaluate Lox code from the input panel.

 # Tricks

 - To get doc in my terminal I'm using: `w3m "$(odig cache path)/html/index.html"`